Employer of Record

 Grievance Redressal

-Employers are required to establish grievance redressal mechanisms under the IESO Act and the FA for addressing employee complaints, including those related to overtime disputes.
+Employers should establish grievance redressal mechanisms under the applicable labor framework for addressing employee complaints, including those related to overtime disputes.

 Mercans’ payroll capabilities